Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Introduction

-Recent theoretical studies have demonstrated the possibility of realizing QAHCs that are topological analogs of Wigner and generalized Wigner crystals, which break either the continuous translation symmetry in a system with weak or absent moiré modulation~\cite{dong2024anomalous,kwan2023moirefractionalcherninsulators} or the discrete translation symmetry in a moiré lattice~\cite{ahc2024}.
-In the case of the former, the Hall conductivity maintains an integer value at an extended continuous range of filling factors where the crystal remains stable.
-In contrast, the moiré QAHC is only stable at the filling factors where a charge density wave (CDW) commensurate with the underlying moiré lattice can form and, importantly, this results in a clear mismatch between the (integer) Hall conductivity and the filling factor.
-Such fingerprints have been recently found in experiments performed on multilayer graphene systems~\cite{lu2024extended,su2024topological,waters2024interplay}.
-However, despite the fact that the QAHC presumably observed in bilayer-trilayer graphene might arise from a flat band with Chern number $C=2$~\cite{su2024topological}, previous theoretical works have been restricted to $C=1$ bands.
+Recent studies have shed light on the emergence of anomalous Hall crystals, which break the continuous translation symmetry in a system with weak or absent moiré modulation~\cite{kwan2023moirefractionalcherninsulators,PhysRevLett.133.206502,dong2024anomalous,dong2024stability,zhou2024fractionalquantumanomaloushall} and where the Hall conductivity maintains an integer value throughout an extended continuous range of filling factors where the crystal remains stable---as observed experimentally in multilayer rhomboedral graphene~\cite{lu2024extended}.
+Here, we focus on quantum anomalous Hall crystals (QAHCs), where the discrete translation symmetry in a moiré lattice is broken~\cite{ahc2024}---leading to an integer-quantized Hall conductivity appearing at fractional filling factors where a topological charge density wave (CDW) commensurate with the underlying moiré lattice can form.
+Such mismatch between Hall conductivity and filling factor has been recently observed in experiments on multilayer graphene systems~\cite{polshyn2022topological,su2024topological,waters2024interplay}.
+However, despite the fact that the topological crystals presumably observed in bilayer-trilayer graphene might arise from a flat band with Chern number $C=2$~\cite{su2024topological}, previous theoretical works have been restricted to $C=1$ bands.
 The stability of QAHCs arising from higher Chern bands is an important question that goes beyond the paradigm of traditional quantum Hall and Landau level physics~\cite{fci_zhao_hc, fci_Sterdyniak_hc, fci_Behrmann_hc}.
-Moreover, apart from moiré-less QAHCs, numerical studies have so far only explored moiré QAHCs at even-denominator filling, while experimental findings also point towards the existence of QAHCs at odd-denominator filling where this phase competes with FCIs and trivial CDWs.
+Moreover, numerical studies have so far only explored QAHCs at even-denominator filling, while experimental findings also point towards the existence of QAHCs at odd-denominator filling where this phase competes with FCIs and trivial CDWs.